Films by Title: "A"

 An Island for Miguel (Una isla para Miguel) (1968) - A documentary focusing on Miguel, a young boy with disciplinary problems who is sent by his family to a citrus technician school run by the government with a very rigorous way of life.
 A glimpse inside Cuba's efforts at social reform and the elimination of juvenile delinquency.
 Documentary, 20 min., DVD, dir: Sara Gomez.

-And Still I Rise (1993) - The film focuses on media misrepresentation of black women's sexuality.
+And Still I Rise (1993) - Film focusing on media misrepresentation of black women's sexuality.
 Documentary, 30 min., VHS, dir: Ngozi Onwurah.

 And We Have Flavor (Y tenemos sabor) (1967) - A documentary discussing the instruments used by Cuban musicians in popular dance music; features numerous musical performances.
 Documentary, 30 min., DVD, dir: Sara Gomez.

-Angels Can't Help But Laugh (2006) - 25 Hollywood actresses discuss the opportunities and the downsides in Hollywood.
+Angels Can't Help but Laugh (2006) - Twenty-five Hollywood actresses discuss the opportunities and the downsides in Hollywood.
 Cast includes Terri J. Vaghn, Regina King, Kimberly Brooks, Tisha Campbell-Martin, Vanessa Williams, and many more.
 Documentary, 84 min., DVD, dir: Thomas Burns.

-Angels in the Dust (2007) - Documentary about woman and her family in South Africa who take care of orphans who have HIV/AIDS.
+Angels in the Dust (2007) - Documentary about a woman and her family in South Africa who take care of orphans with HIV/AIDS.
 Documentary, 95 min., DVD, dir: Louise Hogarth.

 Angola 3, The: Black Panthers and the Last Slave Plantation (2008) - This film tells the story of three former members of the Black Panther Party incarcerated at Angola Louisiana State Prison in solitary confinement longer than anyone in modern US history and collectively known as the Angola 3.
 Documentary, 109 min., DVD, dir: Jimmy O'Halligan.